AndreMaz/transformer-pointer-critic/README.md

 ### Problem statement

-Given a set of nodes/devices available for processing.
-Each node has the following characteristics:
-- `100` units of CPU available for processing
-- `20` units of RAM available for processing
-- `50` units of memory available for processing

-it also contains the range of tasks that it can process without penalty (e.g., a node can maintain an active connection with a weather API service or it can have the desired info in cache; if not, then fetching required data from some remote place is required, a process that will require more memory, RAM and CPU):
-- `2` lower bound ID of the tasks that a node can process without penalty
-- `5` upper bound ID of the tasks that a node can process without penalty

-> Note: In the example above the lower and upper bounds mean that that specific node can process tasks (`2`, `3`, `4`, `5`) without any additional penalty.
-Any task outside of this range can still be processed by the node but it will incur some CPU/RAM/MEM penalty.

-Moreover, at each time `t` a randomly sized batch of user's requests arrive, each has its own profile with the following information:
+At each time `t` a randomly sized batch of requests arrive, each has its own profile with the following information:

 The amount of resources that it needs in order to be processed.
 For example:
 - `10` units of CPU
 - `2` units of RAM
 - `5` units for Memory

-The profile also contains info about the type of the request.
-For example
+The profile also contains info about the type of the data that the request needs.
+For example:
+- `2` (or any other number) that represents the specific type of the data.

+> **Note**: In the example above the request type `2` might represent type of a `Rule` that needs information from a weather API (e.g., [Open Weather Map](https://openweathermap.org/api), [Aeris Weather](https://www.aerisweather.com/features/aerisweather-solutions/)) or traffic API services (e.g., [Here Traffic API](https://developer.here.com/documentation/traffic/dev_guide/topics/what-is.html)).
+So, for this specific `Rule` to be processed, there are two costs involved: one is the "cost" (CPU/RAM/MEM) involved in the reasoning over the actual `Rule` and another one is the "cost" (CPU/RAM/MEM) of keeping an active with an external API in order for constantly having fresh data.

+The request also contains the information about the user that created the request.
+For example:
 - `1` or `0` depending if the user is `premium` or `free`

-- `2`(or any other number) type of the task.
-Representing the specific need of the request.
-For example, specific request might need the presence of the GPU or additional data that needs to be fetched in order to be properly processed.
+Once the requests arrive they must be distributed among a set of nodes/devices available for processing.
+Each node has the following characteristics:
+- `100` (or any other value) remaining units of CPU that available for processing
+- `100` (or any other value) remaining units of RAM that available for processing
+- `100` (or any other value) remaining units of memory that available for processing

+Moreover, each node maintains a set of active connections with a set of APIs from where it constantly getting fresh data.
+The set of data that's being fetched from these API is represented in the following way:
+- `2` lower bound of the API that the node is connected with
+- `5` upper bound of the API that the node is connected with

+This means that the node maintains active connections with APIs and fetching data  (`2`, `3`, `4`, `5`)

+For example, this range might represent the following active connections: `2` - weather API service, `3` - earthquake API service, `4` - traffic API, `5` - traffic camera.
+This means that the node maintains active connection with these services in order to get fresh data.
+Moreover, the node might do some pre-processing of the data that will be used, in the future, by the `Rule` requests.
+In case of task `5` (traffic camera), the node might use neural networks to process the image stream and count the number of cars, pedestrians, etc. Keeping an active connection and constantly pre-processing the data requires a lot of resources.

+For example, a specific node might maintain active connections with weather API, earthquake API and traffic API where the latter provides live stream.
+For the traffic API the node might use neural networks to process the image stream and count the number of cars, pedestrians, etc. Keeping an active connection and constantly pre-processing the data requires a lot of resources.

+it also contains the range of tasks that it can process without penalty (e.g., a node can maintain an active connection with a weather API service or it can have some specific info in cache; if not, then fetching required data from some remote place is required, a process that will require more memory, RAM and CPU):

+> **Note**: In the example above the lower and upper bounds mean that specific node can process tasks (`2`, `3`, `4`, `5`) without any additional penalty.
+For example, this range might represent the following active connections: `2` - weather API service, `3` - earthquake API service, `4` - traffic API, `5` - traffic camera.
+This means that the node maintains active connection with these services in order to get fresh data.
+Moreover, the node might do some pre-processing of the data that will be used, in the future, by the `Rule` requests.
+In case of task `5` (traffic camera), the node might use neural networks to process the image stream and count the number of cars, pedestrians, etc. Keeping an active connection and constantly pre-processing the data requires a lot of resources.

+> **Note 2**:  Any task outside of the node's range can still be processed by the node but it will incur some CPU/RAM/MEM penalty.

+### A Practical Example

 ### Goal